InventiDevelopment/cypress-demo/README.md

 We are also playing with Sorry Cypress dashboard to make our tests run in parallel and get nice reports including videos and screenshots.

 Our tests are atomic, which means that each test tests only one part of the application in time.
 They are short, readable and easy maintable.
-Atomic tests also help to preven flackieness.
+Atomic tests also help to prevent flackieness.
-Our tests run independently, which means that we can run each test separately and it doesnt influence any other tests.
+Our tests run independently, which means that we can run each test separately and it doesn't influence any other tests.
 Our tests clean their data.
 That all makes it possible to run them paralelly.

 Test attributes are created by our team directly inside Frontend main repository.
 Mainly we use already existing id  or data-testid attributes to identify single HTML elements on the page.